Anthrax control guideline

 Public health priority: Urgent

-PHU response time: Respond to notification of "suggestive" laboratory evidence in order to identify confirmed cases on the same day.
-Report case details to CDB on same day.
+PHU response time: Respond to notification of laboratory suggestive evidence in order to identify confirmed cases on the same day.
+Report case details to One Health Branch (OHB) on same day.
 Enter on NCIMS within one working day.

-Case management: Appropriate antibiotics under direction of treating doctor.
-Identify likely source of infection.
+Case management: Appropriate antibiotics under the direction of the treating doctor.
+Identify the likely source of infection.

 Contact management: Assess and control risk in others exposed to the same source of infection.